Supersymmetric truncation of N=3 dilaton Weyl multiplet: Introduction

 An $\mathcal{N}=3$ dilaton Weyl multiplet with $SU(2)\times U(1) \times U(1)$ R-symmetry was recently constructed by coupling an $\mathcal{N}=3$ vector multiplet to the $\mathcal{N}=3$ standard Weyl multiplet in the usual fashion \cite{Adhikari:2024qxg}.
 In this construction, certain auxiliary fields of the standard Weyl multiplet are replaced with dynamical fields from the vector multiplet.
 In this work, we investigate a supersymmetric truncation of this $\mathcal{N}=3$ dilaton Weyl multiplet and explore the structure of the corresponding $\mathcal{N}=2$ multiplet.

 Since the R-symmetry present in the $\NN=3$ dilaton Weyl multiplet is $SU(2)\times U(1)\times U(1)$, there are a couple of distinct supersymmetric truncations to the $\NN=2$ theory that one can perform.
-One of the ways will break the first $U(1)$ part of the R-symmetry and lead to an $\NN=2$ theory where $SU(2) \times U(1) $ R-symmetry is realized.
-The second way will break the $SU(2)$ part of the R-symmetry to $U(1)$ and will lead to an $\NN=2$ theory where $U(1)\times U(1)\times U(1)$ R-symmetry is realized.
-We will perform a supersymmetric truncation of the second type.
-The resulting $\mathcal{N}=2$ multiplet is an off-shell $32+32$ representation that corresponds to neither a dilaton Weyl nor a standard Weyl.
+One of the ways will not break any R-symmetry and will lead to a vector-dilaton Weyl multiplet and a vector multiplet in $\NN=2$ conformal supergravity.
+The second way will break the $SU(2)$ part of the R-symmetry to $U(1)$ and will lead to an $\NN=2$ multiplet that realizes an $U(1)\times U(1)\times U(1)$ local symmetry and constitutes an off-shell $32+32$ irreducible representation that corresponds to neither a dilaton Weyl nor a standard Weyl.

-In the second part, we construct another $32+32$ off-shell multiplet by coupling the $\mathcal{N}=2$ scalar-tensor multiplet \cite{Aikot:2024cne} with the $\mathcal{N}=2$ standard Weyl multiplet and breaking the $SU(2)$ R-symmetry to $U(1)$ by imposing suitable gauge-fixing conditions on the scalars from the scalar-tensor multiplet.
-We further show that the multiplet obtained by the supersymmetric truncation procedure matches this multiplet.
+One can also construct a $32+32$ off-shell multiplet in $\NN=2$ conformal supergravity by coupling the $\mathcal{N}=2$ scalar-tensor multiplet \cite{Aikot:2024cne} with the $\mathcal{N}=2$ standard Weyl multiplet and breaking the $SU(2)$ R-symmetry to $U(1)$ by imposing suitable gauge-fixing conditions on the scalars from the scalar-tensor multiplet.
+One can also show that the multiplet obtained by the second type of supersymmetric truncation procedure on the $\NN=3$ dilaton Weyl multiplet, mentioned in the previous paragraph, matches with this multiplet. {One can also show that this multiplet is gauge equivalent to a Poincar{\'e} supergravity multiplet as it already has all the necessary compensating fields for gauge fixing the extra symmetries present in conformal supergravity thereby allowing for a completely off-shell formulation of four dimensional $\NN=2$ Poincar{\'e} supergravity.
+This is a curious aspect of supersymmetric truncation of dilaton Weyl multiplets that constitutes one of the main results of our paper.}